kamamile-tea/hello-puppy/README.md

 # How to get it run
 You should have a LEGO Mindstorms EV3 brick with leJOS installed and an Eclipse working space where the leJOS plugin is available (see the [leJOS wiki page](https://sourceforge.net/p/leJOS/wiki/Getting%20started%20with%20leJOS%20EV3/) for details).
+Instructions:

 1. Build the robot (building instructions can be found in [Fabian Deitelhoff's Blog](http://www.fabiandeitelhoff.de/2015/11/lego-mindstorms-ev3-education-offizielle-bauanleitungen/) (x)
 1. Checkout the code and import it into the Eclipse Workspace.
 1. Use the EV3control GUI tool that comes with the leJOS eclipse plugin to connect to the brick